chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Hybe: GPU-NPU Hybrid System for Efficient LLM Inference with Million-Token Context Window](https://dl.acm.org/doi/10.1145/3695053.3731051): utilizes the preexisting GPU for the prefill stage and employs lightweight NPUs during the decode stage, utilizes NVIDIA H100 GPU with inference-optimized vLLM library and implement Hybe NPU in 4nm process with equal HBM specification, accepted by ISCA'25
 - [ ] [WindServe: Efficient Phase-Disaggregated LLM Serving with Stream-based Dynamic Scheduling](https://dl.acm.org/doi/10.1145/3695053.3730999): stream-based, fine-grained dynamic resource scheduling to enhance utilization and performance for disaggregated LLM serving, accepted by ISCA'25
 - [ ] [Tropical: Enhancing SLO Attainment in Disaggregated LLM Serving via SLO-Aware Multiplexing](https://ieeexplore.ieee.org/abstract/document/11132617): multiplexing prefill and decode on same hardware with an sevice-level objectives (SLO)-aware multiplexing strategy that balances the queuing time and the interference
-- [ ] [Nexus:Proactive Intra-GPU Disaggregation of Prefill and Decode in LLM Serving](https://arxiv.org/abs/2507.06608): dynamically partitions GPU resources across prefill and decode phases, while jointly considering compute capacity, memory footprint, and bandwidth contention, under guidence of Zhihao JIA
+- [ ] [Nexus: Proactive Intra-GPU Disaggregation of Prefill and Decode in LLM Serving](https://arxiv.org/abs/2507.06608): dynamically partitions GPU resources across prefill and decode phases, while jointly considering compute capacity, memory footprint, and bandwidth contention, under guidence of Zhihao JIA
 - [ ] [Prefill-Decode Aggregation or Disaggregation?
 Unifying Both for Goodput-Optimized LLM Serving](https://arxiv.org/abs/2508.01989): dynamic choose GPUs' roles of  disaggregation-aggregation, and consider the SLO
 - [ ] [Taming the Chaos: Coordinated Autoscaling for Heterogeneous and Disaggregated LLM Inference](https://arxiv.org/abs/2508.19559): a P/D autoscaling framework, a topology-aware scheduler that adapts to heterogeneous hardware and network constraints with a novel metric-driven policy derived from the first large-scale empirical study of autoscaling signals in production
 - [ ] [xLLM Technical Report](https://arxiv.org/abs/2510.14686): a novel decoupled service-engine architecture on P/D disaggregation, and co-optimizes system and algorithm designs to fully saturate computing resources, from JD
 - [ ] [Adaptive Rescheduling in Prefill-Decode Disaggregated LLM Inference](https://arxiv.org/abs/2510.13668): dynamic prefill-decode resource scheduling
+- [ ] [A Dynamic PD-Disaggregation Architecture for Maximizing Goodput in LLM Inference Serving](https://arxiv.org/abs/2511.20982): a dynamic LLM inference system that adjusts instance allocations to achieve an optimal prefill-to-decoding (P/D) ratio based on real-time load monitoring
+- [ ] [DuetServe: Harmonizing Prefill and Decode for LLM Serving via Adaptive GPU Multiplexing](https://arxiv.org/abs/2511.04791): decouple prefill and decode execution only when needed through fine-grained, adaptive SM partitioning that provides phase isolation only when contention threatens latency service level objectives

 ### Prune & Sparsity 💡